linnarsson-lab/ROBOFISH/Instalation.md

 - From the Yoctopuce website download the Python [libraries](https://www.yoctopuce.com/EN/libraries.php).

-- Copy the following files to the ROBOFISH folder"
+- Copy the following files to the main ROBOFISH folder"

-  - f1 XXXXXXXXXXXXXXXXXXXXXXX
+  - yocto_api.py

-  - f2 XXXXXXXXXXXXXXXXXXXXXX
+  - yocto_temperature.py

-  - folder cdll
+  - The entire `cdll` folder

 - Download the Virtual hub software from [here](https://www.yoctopuce.com/EN/virtualhub.php) and install it with [these instructions](https://www.yoctopuce.com/projects/VirtualHub/VIRTHUB0.usermanual-EN.pdf)